 For self-hosters, rate limiting can be disabled if necessary.
 We strongly recommend keeping it enabled in production.
 Set:Operational Notes

-- Redis/Valkey is required for robust rate limiting (
+- Redis/Valkey is required for the application-level limiter (

-REDIS_URL). - If Redis is unavailable at runtime, rate-limiter checks currently fail open (requests are allowed through without enforcement).
+- If application Redis is unavailable at runtime, app rate-limiter checks currently fail open (requests are allowed through without enforcement).

 - Authentication failure audit logging uses a separate throttle (